ravi9/openvino-wiki/GoogleSummerOfCode.md

 ### 1. Object Detection demo application to run AI on ARM-based Android devices

 **Short description:**
 ARM CPUs support has been added to Inference Engine via the dedicated [ARM CPU plugin](https://github.com/openvinotoolkit/openvino_contrib/tree/master/modules/arm_plugin).
 ARM processors are widely used in Android smartphones, so we want to develop an Android demo application that demonstrates plugin possibilities on this platform.
 The demo should be written in Java and use Java wrappers to reach Inference Engine public [API](https://github.com/openvinotoolkit/openvino_contrib/tree/master/modules/java_api).
-We suggest reviewing the functionality of OMZ [object detection demo](https://github.com/openvinotoolkit/open_model_zoo/tree/master/demos/object_detection_demo/cpp) and propagating its core functionality to Android demo.
+We suggest reviewing the functionality of OMZ [object detection demo](https://github.com/openvinotoolkit/open_model_zoo/tree/master/demos/object_detection_demo/cpp) and propagating its core functionality to the Android demo.

 **Expected outcomes:**
 Android demo application with object detection functionality.
 Any model (or several models) from the [list](https://github.com/openvinotoolkit/open_model_zoo/blob/master/demos/object_detection_demo/cpp/models.lst) supported by the plugin could be used.